SEASON START & END: Open late November to mid April

 TRAIN: Nearest station is Leogang station

 A traditional mountains settlement, Leogang delivers the cosy, pretty and picturesque Alpine village feel but with very modern facilities and great connections into the Saalbach Hinterglemm ski area.
 It has a mix of old and new buildings that work well together.
 The area tends to be a little cheaper than its larger neighbours, which is always a bonus.
 If staying in Leogang we recommend staying at the beautifully designed Forsthofalm Holtz Hotel for ski in/ski out access and phenomenal food.
-The motto of the whole area is ‘Home of Lassig’ which translates as home of casual, which totally suits the vibe here.
+Alternatively one can stay in the larger town of Saalfelden just 15 minutes away.
+We would certainly recommend the Ritzenhof Hotel and Spa am See in Saalfelden.
+The motto of the whole area is ‘Home of Lassig’ which translates as laidback, which totally suits the vibe here.

 Leogang has a small selection of excellent nursery slopes.